thePHPcc/bank-account/README.md

-# Testable Database Interaction
+# From Events to Insights
 ## Sebastian Bergmann

-> Designing software systems and writing code is much easier when you do not have to process input, produce output, or interact with other systems such as database servers.
-It would also be pretty boring.
+> In modern architectures, loosely coupled subsystems collaborate via events rather than giving each other direct instructions.
+This is referred to as event sourcing if the entire state of an application can be reconstructed from these events.
 >
-> In this presentation, you will learn best practices and see design patterns in action that allow you to interact with your database without going crazy.
-In other words: you will learn how to implement testable database interaction and how to test it.
+> I teach you proven strategies and best practices for testing event-based software.
+Using PHP and PHPUnit as examples, you will see how tests can be implemented to generate visual documentation of event-based software through their execution.

-The example application developed in this repository was used, for example ;-), by [Sebastian Bergmann](https://phpunit.expert/?ref=github) in his "[Event-Based Testing](https://phpunit.expert/presentations/event-based-testing.html?ref=github)" and "[Testable Database Interaction](https://phpunit.expert/presentations/testable-database-interaction.html?ref=github)" presentations.
+The example application developed in this repository is used, for example ;-), by [Sebastian Bergmann](https://phpunit.expert/?ref=github) in his "[From Events to Insights](https://phpunit.expert/presentations/from-events-to-insights.html?ref=github)" presentation.

-This example application implements a subset of the rules of the boardgame "[Clans of Caledonia](https://karma-games.com/clans-of-caledonia/)" by Juma Al-JouJou.

 ### Newsletter